Hydroxyapatite for remineralizing teeth — has it been proven safe?

 In summary, and in our opinion:

-• Use of Nano-hydroxyapatite in oral care products has not been proven safe.
+• The use of Nano-hydroxyapatite in oral care products has not been proven safe.

 • Natural hydroxyapatite is OK and can be a good source of Calcium and Phosphorus, but it may not have all of the supporting minerals you need to support remineralization (keep in mind, calcium needs magnesium to work) and it is a highly processed mineral.